Martial Arts Injuries

-- If there is any injury or pain, immediately stop the activity to avoid doing further damage.
+- If there is any injury or pain, immediately stop the activity to avoid further damage.

 - Apply direct pressure to an open wound.
-Go to the nearest emergency department if the wound needs stitching and an anti-tetanus shot.
+If the injury needs stitching and an anti-tetanus shot, go to the nearest emergency department.

 - Rest and avoid moving the injured site unnecessarily.

 - Put an ice pack on the injury to prevent swelling and minimize pain.
-Flexible ice packs are adjustable for different areas of the body, so it is better to use them for the best results.
+Flexible ice packs are adjustable for different body areas, so it is better to use them for the best results.

 - Compress the injury using an elastic bandage and apply splints as needed.

-- Elevate the affected part above the level of the heart to help further decrease the swelling.
+- Elevate the affected part above the heart level to help further decrease the swelling.

 - For concussions, apply an ice pack to the head to reduce swelling.
-Go to the nearest emergency department or contact your doctor as soon as possible, most especially if you experience blurring of vision, intense headache, loss of consciousness, dizziness, and vomiting.
+Go to the nearest emergency department or contact your doctor as soon as possible, especially if you experience blurred vision, intense headache, loss of consciousness, dizziness, and vomiting.